 In the past, the process chains for production supply in your plant were not too complex, which is why you currently only find two different standard supply chains (SSC) in the model.

 Describes the route of the GLTs into production.
-In the unloading zone (here now: level 3), trucks are unloaded by forklift and the GLTs are stored directly in the buffer (level 2).
-From there, they are brought directly to the assembly line (stage 1) by the production supply forklifts, if required.
+In the unloading zone (now: Stage 3), trucks are unloaded by forklift and the GLTs are stored directly in the buffer (Stage 2).
+From there, they are brought directly to the assembly line (Stage 1) via production supply forklifts, if required.

 The two areas have different processes within their storage level.
 In the supermarket, picking and repacking are carried out, while in pre-assembly modules are assembled.